Ronja-Mueller/Samplify/README.md

 **Retrieve Output**

-Processed files are stored in the `out` subdirectory of the image_folder
+Processed files are stored in the `out` subdirectory of the images_folder

 ---